 - hematoma, which occurs when blood accumulates under your skin

 - excessive bleeding

-Bleeding for a long period after the procedure may indicate a more serious bleeding condition.
+Bleeding for a long period of time after the procedure may indicate a more serious bleeding condition.

 Normal levels of ionized calcium are different in adults and children.
 In adults, a level of 4.64 to 5.28 milligrams per deciliter (mg/dL) is normal.
 In children, a normal ionized calcium level is 4.8 to 5.52 mg/dL.